BH Renewables contribute to local schools - NewsBreak

 BH Renewables contribute to local schools

-CALIPATRIA, Ca. (KYMA, KECY) - A lithium company in Imperial County presented a check to a local school of over $30,000 dollars.
+CALIPATRIA, Calif.
+(KYMA, KECY) - A lithium company in Imperial County presented a check to a local school for over $30,000 dollars.

-Berkshire Hathaway Renewables says this donation is just the first step in a lasting partnership with the city of Calipatria.
+Berkshire Hathaway Renewables (BHR) said this donation is just the first step in a lasting partnership with the City of Calipatria.

 “We’re really committed to supporting our local schools as well as our communities in the places we call home," said Bari Bean, Marketing and Communications Manager for Berkshire Hathaway Renewables.

-The company says it's committed to seeing students succeed in our area.
+The company said it's committed to seeing students succeed in our area.

 "It’s so important to us to continue to partner with schools and our organizations to really help support the needs that they have as well as create new opportunities for them,” said Bean.